CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Microsoft365Tenant.md

 When both your endpoints are ready our <a href="https://cloudm-migrate.github.io/documentation/Migration-Project-Guides/MigrationProjectGuides.html">Project Migration Guides</a> for your endpoint combination can fill in the next steps toward project completion.

-- <a href="https://cloudm-migrate.github.io/documentation/Migration-Project-Guides/GoogleToM365.html">Google to M365</a>
+- <a href="https://cloudm-migrate.github.io/documentation/Migration-Project-Guides/GoogleToM365.html">Google to Microsoft 365</a>
-- <a href="https://cloudm-migrate.github.io/documentation/Migration-Project-Guides/M365ToM365.html">M365 to M365</a>
+- <a href="https://cloudm-migrate.github.io/documentation/Migration-Project-Guides/M365ToM365.html">Microsoft 365 to 365</a>
 - <a href="https://cloudm-migrate.github.io/documentation/Migration-Project-Guides/TeamstoTeams.html">Teams to Teams</a>